kevinrue/GOexpress/README.md

 data based on gene expression measurements.
 It requires two input
 values:

-1. an ExpressionSet containing assaData and phenoData.
+1. an ExpressionSet containing assayData and phenoData.
 The assayData slot should be a gene-by-sample matrix providing the expression level of genes (rows) in each sample (columns).
 Row names are expected to be either Ensembl gene identifiers or probeset identifiers present in